-- Service to a rigorous, core liberal arts curriculum in the Western tradition that is the same for all students - Small class size - Dedicated, enthusiastic, and intellectually excellent teachers who serve as models of learning and of character - Detailed student evaluation, with an emphasis upon written, narrative evaluation of learning rather than upon grades and percentages - Regular and meaningful homework assignments - High standards of personal conduct and comportment for students
+- Service to a rigorous, core liberal arts curriculum in the Western tradition that is the same for all students - Small class sizes with a 15:1 ratio on average - Dedicated, enthusiastic, and intellectually excellent teachers who serve as models of learning and of character - Detailed student evaluation, with an emphasis upon written, narrative evaluation of learning rather than upon grades and percentages - Regular and meaningful homework assignments - High standards of personal conduct and comportment for students

-Though the curriculum is rigorous and expectations of students are high, the Academy is not a school only for the best and the brightest.
+Though the curriculum is rigorous, and expectations of students are high, the Academy is not a school only for the best and the brightest.
 We provide an environment that allows every student who is curious and diligent the opportunity to fulfill his or her potential.